Millions are overpaying for broadband

 USwitch, MoneySuperMarket and the like all let you compare broadband deals from various providers.

-Usually, broadband firms will try and sweeten the pot for new customers with contract and set-up discounts, as well free vouchers or reward cards.
+Usually, broadband firms will try and sweeten the pot for new customers with contract and set-up discounts, as well as free vouchers or reward cards.

 Speaking of which, if you're a member of a cashback site, check if that deal is available there as you could earn cashback on top of your deal as well.